BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 ## Example apps

-There are five example apps in this repo.
+There are six example apps in this repo.
 See the [examples](./examples) subdirectory for more details.

 ## SDK Documentation